 - Heart disease, whose precursor is hypertension, is also among the top ten leading causes of death in Kenya.

 - Other critical illnesses that are on the rise include kidney failure.
-There is there is an increased prevalence of chronic kidney disease, which is also partly explained by high-risk factors such as lifestyle.
+There is an increased prevalence of chronic kidney disease, which is also partly explained by high-risk factors such as lifestyle.
 Lifestyle-related diseases such as hypertension and diabetes are a precursor for kidney failure.

 The Financial Impact of a Critical Illness